The brightest galaxies at Cosmic Dawn: Introduction

 The James Webb Space Telescope (JWST) is pushing our observational horizon even further, expanding our view to $5\mu$m \citep[with the NIRCam instrument,][]{Rieke2005}, making it possible to observe rest-frame UV emission from $z\simlt30$ galaxies, when the universe is just 100\,Myr old.
-Interestingly, recent works have shown JWST to preliminary confirm HST galaxy counts at $z\sim 7-9$ \citep{Leethochawalit2022_JWST} but claimed discovery of a relatively high number of galaxy candidates at $z\sim10-17$ from early release science observations, suggesting the excess of sources relative to UV LF predictions extends to higher redshifts \citep{Castellano2022,Naidu2022,Morishita2022,Donnan2022,Atek2022,Finkelstein2022}.
+Interestingly, recent works have shown JWST to preliminarily confirm HST galaxy counts at $z\sim 7-9$ \citep{Leethochawalit2022_JWST} but claimed discovery of a relatively high number of galaxy candidates at $z\sim10-17$ from early release science observations, suggesting the excess of sources relative to UV LF predictions extends to higher redshifts \citep{Castellano2022,Naidu2022,Adams2022,Morishita2022,Donnan2022,Atek2022,Finkelstein2022}.
 It is too early to draw definitive conclusions, as these sources are not spectroscopically confirmed and the photometric candidates are based on reductions using preliminary calibrations (indeed, some of the same sources are reported with significantly different fluxes by different groups), and cover small fields subject to cosmic variance \citep[e.g.,][]{Trenti2008}.
 Nevertheless, it is exciting to consider what the theoretical upper limit is on the UV LF at high redshift and how to interpret these early observations.

 In the standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) paradigm, galaxies form as gas accretes into dark matter halos \citep[e.g. for recent reviews see,][]{Somerville2015,Wechsler2018}.
 However, the conversion of gas into stars appears to be inefficient, likely due to processes which heat and expel gas, generally described as `feedback' \citep[e.g.,][]{Silk1997}.
 To investigate the maximum allowed UV LF as a function of redshift, we take a similar approach to \citet{Behroozi2018} who calculated a theoretical upper limit on stellar masses at $z>4$, in $\Lambda$CDM, assuming a 100\% star formation efficiency converting gas into stars.
-We will show that assuming at 100\% star formation efficiency, this upper limit is at least 4 orders of magnitude above current observations and thus such early bright galaxies are not inconsistent with $\Lambda$CDM.
+Due to order of magnitude uncertainties in measuring stellar mass, depending on assumed star formation histories \citep[e.g.,][]{Whitler2022}, and for easiest comparison to JWST data, we focus here on modelling the UV LF.
+We will show that by assuming 100\% star formation efficiency and very young ages, this upper limit is at least 4 orders of magnitude above current observations and thus such early bright galaxies are not inconsistent with $\Lambda$CDM.